aLittleTooQuiet/main-computer/README.md

 There are still several bugs, and if you start to see issues such as messages not being sent or duplicate characters appear when typing at the prompt, you can hit `ctrl-c` to exit the app and restart.
 You should usually be able to reconnect a client to an existing server without issues, but if that doesn't work, restart the server as well.

+For best results, run the client using [cool-retro-term](https://github.com/Swordfish90/cool-retro-term).

 ## server
 Open a terminal window and navigate to the `main-computer` folder.
 To start the server, use the command
 ```